How to Succeed in the Film Production MFA Program

 Since this program is on Full Sail’s Winter Park, Florida, campus, and courses are accelerated, you’ve got to be ready to make a huge time commitment – Russell doesn’t advise that students have a job while enrolled.
 Whether you’re just learning the art of filmmaking or you’ve enrolled in the program to further fine-tune your craft, you’re expected to work your hardest at all times.

-Be Ready For a Commitment: Students spend 76 hours a month in class – studying writing, producing, directing, composition, and business – plus about 120 more hours on homework and film projects.
+Be Ready For a Commitment: Students spend 76 hours a month in class – studying writing, producing, directing, composition, and business – plus 152 more hours on homework and film projects.
 On top of that, Full Sail’s Film Production and Career Development departments often invite guest speakers to campus and host networking events with industry executives; you’ll want to take advantage of those opportunities.

 You’ll need to be ready to take criticism and feedback too.
 Opening yourself up to that may be hard at first, but it’s crucial: “Remember that as filmmakers, we grow and improve through rigorous feedback,” Russell says.
 “It’s a very important aspect of our industry’s culture.”

 Successful Film Production students are passionate, creative, and flexible.
 They work well with others (“If you can’t work well with others, you won’t get far,” Russell says) and they excel at time management.
 The university’s accelerated track means you’re getting a master’s degree in one year instead of the typical two.
 It’s a huge benefit – you’ll get a head start in the industry – but it requires commitment and organization.

 More Keys to Success: The film industry may seem competitive and cold, but Russell wants students to know that’s not the environment at Full Sail.
 As long you show up with the dedication and passion to pursue filmmaking, faculty will have your back.